We don’t support this browser anymore.

 This fund does not feature on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
 This is not a recommendation to sell; however, if you are thinking of adding to your investments, we believe the Wealth Shortlist is a good place to start.
 View funds on the Wealth Shortlist »

-Long-term performance has been impressive, and we think the team behind this fund is strong.
-Managers Guy Feld and Eustace Santa Barbra invest in some of the smallest companies on the UK stock market.
+Managers Guy Feld and Eustace Santa Barbara hunt for companies with growth potential in some of the smallest parts of the UK stock market.
 This is one of the most overlooked parts of the market, providing lots of opportunity to spot hidden gems.
-Smaller companies are higher-risk than larger ones though.
+Smaller companies are higher risk than larger ones though.

 Our view on the sector